openlegend/core-rules/core/src/02-actions-attributes/01-chapter-two.md

 **The danger snowballs.** You fail to jump a chasm while fleeing a band of cannibals.
 You fall along the cliffside, taking some damage.
 When you gather your senses, you realize that you aren’t only separated from the rest of your party, but you’ve also fallen into the nest of a Roc.

 **The information is false.** You think you’ve got a good read on the mayor during your negotiations.
-It seems like they're completely in favor of your plan to negotiate an alliance with the neighboring dwarves.
-When you set out the next day, however, it turns out you were wrong, and the guards they sent to ensure your safe passage turn out to be your assassins.
+It seems like she's completely in favor of your plan to negotiate an alliance among the neighboring survivor settlements.
+When you set out the next day, however, it turns out you were wrong, and the guards the mayor sent to ensure your safe passage turn out to be your assassins.

 The GM gets to decide how bad a failed action roll turns out to be, and sometimes, it’s really bad.
 While some of these examples are harsher than others, they all share one common factor: they steer the narrative forward.
 Failure is never just a failure.